-The design of electronic devices is decisive for sustainability and environmental impact throughout their life cycle.
+The design of electronic devices is key for sustainability and environmental impact throughout their life cycle.
 The decisions made at this initial stage condition and determine the environmental and social impact of the devices in the subsequent stages.

 First of all, the selection of materials affects the amount and type of resources needed to manufacture electronics.
-Currently, this type of technology requires different metals and minerals to be extracted from Earth, which has a high social and environmental impact.
-In the design, decisions can be made about the energy efficiency not only of the products, but of the use of materials.
+Currently, this type of technology requires different metals and minerals to be extracted from the Earth, which has a high social and environmental impact.
+In the design, decisions can be made about the energy efficiency not only of the products, but also of the use of materials.

 Unplash Kilian Seile

-To all this we must also add how software updates cause devices to become obsolete despite working properly.
+To all this we must also add how software updates cause devices to become obsolete despite them working properly.

 OTHER IMPACTS IN THE SECTOR